ismailercedogan/News_App_React/README.md

 ### Steps to Run the Project

-1. Download and Extract the Project Zip File
+1. Download and Extract the Project Zip File or Clone the repository: git clone https://github.com/ismailercedogan/News_App_React.git
 2. Navigate to the Project Directory
    - cd path/to/extracted/project
 3. Install Dependencies